k2view-academy/K2View-Academy/articles/15_web_services/11_response_codes.md

 <td>401</td>
 <td>Unauthorized</td>
 <td>GET/POST/PUT/DELETE</td>
-<td>The 401 (Unauthorized) status code is returned from the application server when application security is enabled, and authorization information was missing from the request.
+<td>The 401 (Unauthorized) status code is returned from the application server when application security is enabled, and authorization information is missing from the request.
 For example, TOKEN is invalid.</td>
 </tr>
 <tr>
 <td>403</td>